3 Days in Bangkok: The Perfect Short Trip

 Wat Arun (Temple of Dawn)

-Take the cross-river ferry (4 baht) from Wat Pho pier.
+Take the cross-river ferry from Wat Pho pier.
 Best photos at sunset.

 Chinatown (Yaowarat) Street Food Tour